 How to hook up a Nintendo 64 to RF

 Last and least, you can hook up a Nintendo 64 to RF if you don’t have any other options.
-Most TVs can still accept the broadcast analog signal that the N64’s RF connection used.
+Some newer TVs can still accept the broadcast analog signal that the N64’s RF connection used.
 For this type of connection, you need an N64 RF video cable.
 This is another cable that works with other Nintendo consoles if you have one.

 Connect the square end to the square AV output on the back of the N64, then connect the round end to the antenna connector on your TV.
 Connect your antenna or other video lead into the round antenna connector on the N64’s RF converter.
 Next, insert a cartridge and turn on your N64, then perform a channel search on your TV using its remote.
 Your TV hasn’t seen an analog signal on channel 3 or channel 4 since 2009, if it ever did, so you have to instruct it to look.
 After the channel search finishes, you’ll see your N64’s output on either channel 3 or channel 4.